BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **The Horn of Lossarnach** `ACTIVE`

-A [war horn][War Horn].
-Once per game at the beginning of his Activation, Forlong may use it to give friendly models within 12" of him the [Terror] special rule until the end of the turn.
+This is a Unique [war horn][War Horn].
+Additionally, once per game at the beginning of his Activation, Forlong may let out a blast on his horn.
+If he does, then friendly models within 12" of Forlong count as having the [Terror] special rule until the end of the turn.

 - **Lord of Lossarnach** `PASSIVE`

-Friendly Lossarnach models within 3" may re-roll results of a natural 1 when making Strikes.
+Other friendly Lossarnach models within 3" of Forlong the Fat may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>